 Agence France Presse v.
 Morel

-Currently representing Getty Images, and represented The Washington Post and CBS (both of whom settled), in litigation arising from wire service Agence France Presse's use of photographs of Haitian earthquake posted on Twitpic, a social networking application.
+Represented Getty Images, as well as The Washington Post and CBS in earlier stages, in litigation arising from wire service Agence France Presse's use of photographs of Haitian earthquake posted on Twitpic, a social networking application.
 AFP licensed the images to Getty Images, who licensed them to CBS, the Washington Post and other news outlets.
-A motion to dismiss resulted in dismissal of Morel’s Lanham Act claims, and summary judgment motions narrowed the scope of available relief on the remaining (copyright and DMCA) claims.
-Following a jury verdict for Morel at trial on those claims, defendants have filed post-verdict motions, overturning the jury’s verdict on one of the DMCA claims and denying Morel’s claim for attorney’s fees in its entirety.
+A motion to dismiss resulted in dismissal of Morel’s Lanham Act claims.
+Summary judgment and other pre-trial motions significantly narrowed the scope of available relief on the remaining (copyright and DMCA) claims.
+Following a jury verdict for Morel at trial on those claims, defendants won post-verdict motions, overturning the jury’s verdict on one of the DMCA claims and denying Morel’s claim for attorney’s fees in its entirety.
 (S.D.N.Y.
-Ongoing)
+2015)

 Zhang v.
 China Free Press